BETTER IS BEST

 Newton’s 1st Law

 It’s safe to assume that most of us would be unlikely think of the natural laws of physics in the context of organizations or their culture.
 But we see the connection as fairly obvious.
 If we desire a culture that drives performance excellence—and we’ll assume that all of us do—it cannot be one at rest.
 It must exist in a conscious and intentional state of perpetual motion.
-As Newton tells us, “…an object in motion stays in motion”, and inertia is the enemy of progress.
+As Newton tells us, “…an object in motion stays in motion”, and, we would add, inertia is the enemy of progress.
 Ergo, our premise—and mantra—is this:

 If you’re not moving forward, you’re losing ground.